Troubleshooting

 Add-in writes go through Excel's object model and bypass native undo

-Several ModelXcel Pro commands write to cells programmatically, which does not feed Excel’s native undo stack — and some even clear it.
-Each one has its own recovery path; Ctrl+Z is usually not it.
+Several ModelXcel Pro commands write to cells programmatically, which does not feed Excel’s native undo stack.
+Each one has its own recovery path.

 What you see

-Ctrl+Z didn’t reverse a Smart Formatting pass.What it meansFormat commands don’t populate Excel’s undo stack.
+Ctrl+Z did not reverse a Smart Formatting pass.What it meansFormat commands do not populate Excel native undo.

 What you see

-Ctrl+Z didn’t reverse Flatten / Apply Names.What it meansName Conversion writes formulas programmatically.
+Ctrl+Z did not reverse Flatten / Apply Names.What it meansName Conversion writes formulas programmatically.

-What it meansCommitting a formula via COM clears Excel’s native undo stack.
+What it meansCommitting a formula through COM clears Excel native undo stack.

-What to do nextRe-enter the previous formula (shown read-only in the editor) and commit again.
+What to do nextRe-enter the previous formula and commit again.

 What you seeThe workbook shows unsaved changes after a Sensitivity run.

-What it meansSensitivity perturbs and restores inputs via COM, which marks the file modified and clears undo.
+What it meansSensitivity perturbs and restores inputs through COM, which marks the file modified and clears undo.

-What to do nextExpected — your values are unchanged.
-Don’t rely on Ctrl+Z; just re-save if you wish.
+What to do nextExpected - your values are unchanged.
+Re-save if you wish.

 Proof, ledger & sidecars